 - 1. Typed and double-spaced using 14 point easy to read font.
 (Be sure to save a copy of all work.) - 2.
 Turn in a cover sheet, a formal outline, a final draft, and a works cited page (when required).
 Be sure to place your first and last name on each sheet as a header in the right corner. - 3.
-Unless otherwise instructed, the cover (title) page should include the following information, centered in the middle of the page:
+Unless otherwise instructed, the cover (title) page should include the following information, single spaced and centered in the middle of the page:

-Title of Paper Student's Name English 0042/1301 Associate Professor P. Owney Date
+Title of Paper Student's Name English 0042/1301 Fall 2016 Date

-4. Attach the Rough Draft and Peer Editing Sheet to the back of the final essay.
+- 4. Attach the Rough Draft and Peer Editing Sheet to the back of the final essay. - 5.
+Essays must be submitted to Turnitin.com.
+The instructor will provide instructions about how to access this site and submit papers during the semester.